CS-433/ml-project-2-teamphilippe2/README.md

 ├── helper
-    ├── autoencoder_helper.py             # Helper function to extract feature from patches using the auto-encoder ├── const.py                          # All the constants used throughout the project ├── data_augmentation.py              # Functions to visualise quote features of the dataset ├── data_augmentation.py              # Functions to visualise quote features of the dataset ├── image.py                          # Functions to handle images ├── loading.py                        # all the loading functions for training and testing dataset ├── metrics.py                        # Functions to assess performance of our datasets
+    ├── autoencoder_helper.py             # Helper function to extract feature from patches using the auto-encoder ├── const.py                          # All the constants used throughout the project ├── datasets_image.py                 # Data augmentation for the FCN and Unet neural networks ├── datasets_patch.py                 # Datasets for the Autoencoder network ├── image.py                          # Functions to handle images ├── loading.py                        # all the loading functions for training and testing dataset ├── metrics.py                        # Functions to assess performance of our datasets